5 Best Budget Table Saws under $300 – Reviews & Guide 2023

 The DW745 uses a standard 10-inch blade, making it easy to replace and giving you more options when you do.
 It’s also got a stout 15-amp motor that helps it glide through any wood we pushed down the table.

-Compared to the DWE7485, this saw has a smaller maximum rip size, but a deeper maximum cut depth of 3⅛ inches.
-Most semi-pro woodworkers would prefer to have a rip size over two feet.
-That holds this unit from the #1 position.
-And, it’s the more expensive model of the two, which is another solid reason why we prefer the DWE7485.
+Compared to the DWE7485, this saw has a smaller maximum rip size but a deeper maximum cut depth of 3⅛ inches.
+Most semi-pro woodworkers would prefer to have a rip size over 2 feet, which keeps this unit from the #1 position.
+Also, it’s the more expensive model of the two, which is another solid reason we prefer the DWE7485.

 3. Bosch GTS1031 10-Inch Portable Jobsite Table Saw – Best Value